raymondlouie/MPF-BML/README.md

 #### (1) Mutant Combining

 The purpose of this step is to reduce the number of states (resulting in a decrease in the number of couplings)  to achieve a balance between bias and variance.
-The function which implements this is `mutantCombining` and the output phi_opt  is the optimal combining factor  which represents the fraction of the entropy obtained by "coarse-graining" or combining the least-frequent states to one state, compared to the entropy without combining.
-Note that phi_opt=0 corresponds to the pure Ising case, while phi_opt=1 corresponds to the pure Potts case.
+The function which implements this is `mutantCombining` and the output `phi_opt`  is the optimal combining factor  which represents the fraction of the entropy obtained by "coarse-graining" or combining the least-frequent states to one state, compared to the entropy without combining.
+Note that `phi_opt=0` corresponds to the pure Ising case, while `phi_opt=1` corresponds to the pure Potts case.

 ##### Example usage

-Choose the optimal combining factor from phi_array, a vector of possible values, and weight_seq, the weighting per sequence.
+Choose the optimal combining factor from `phi_array`, a vector of possible values, and `weight_seq`, the weighting per sequence.

 ```
 phi_array = [0:0.1:1];